-In 2016, we collected 6,023 lbs. of plant-based food scraps during our drop off hour on Saturdays from our neighbors as well as from Brooklyn Commune and the Windsor Terrace Food Co-op.
-These food scraps produced 1,467 lbs. of finished compost for use in our garden beds and for our loyal neighbors, plus some of the raw food scraps were trench-composted into the garden beds.
+In 2017, we collected 9,276 lbs. of plant-based food scraps during our drop off hour on Saturdays from our neighbors as well as from Brooklyn Commune and the Windsor Terrace Food Co-op.
+These food scraps produced 1,771 lbs. of finished compost for use in our garden beds and for our loyal neighbors.
+Additionally, some of the raw food scraps were trench-composted into the garden beds.

 Food scrap drop off is every Saturday 11AM-12 Noon, except during hazardous weather.